 Ontario Temporary Health Program for Refugee Claimants

-On January 1, 2014, the Ontario Ministry of Health and Long-Term Care will launch the Ontario Temporary Health Program (OTHP) for refugee claimants.
+On January 1, 2014, the Ontario Ministry of Health and Long-Term Care launched the Ontario Temporary Health Program (OTHP) for refugee claimants.

-The Ontario Temporary Health Program has been created to address gaps in health care coverage for refugee claimants and rejected refugee claimants created by the downscaling of the Interim Federal Health Program (IFHP).
+The Ontario Temporary Health Program was created to address gaps in health care coverage for refugee claimants and rejected refugee claimants created by the downscaling of the Interim Federal Health Program (IFHP).

 This consent-based program will provide eligible claimants short-term essential and urgent health care coverage for most services received in a hospital, primary and specialist care, laboratory and diagnostic services provided in Ontario, as well as some medications equivalent to the Ontario Drug Benefit (ODB) formulary.

 OTHP is an independent program administered by a third party provider, Medavie Blue Cross, and coverage will be available to eligible refugee claimants for many services no longer covered through the Interim Federal Health Program or other Ontario programs.